engineering-collaboration/book/docs/book/collaborating-within-a-codebase/testing/automated-functional-tests.md

 We use mocks for convenience when testing our source code.
 High-quality mocks require a low amount of resources, start up quickly, and are dead simple to use.
 The smarter a mock implementation, the less fitting it becomes for medium-scoped testing.
 A common fallacy of misplaced enthusiasm are *mirror doubles*.
 High fidelity systems that trade one complex dependency for a another slightly less complex one.

 Substituting dependencies with mock implementations works best when code was written with testability in mind.
-Writing tests in tandem with source code improves the odds of injecting mocks for testing in greenfield projects.
-Especially when we work on "glue" code between platforms we pause to consider the testing code.
+Writing tests in tandem with source code improves the odds of injecting mocks for testing in greenfield projects. <!-- vale write-good.Weasel = NO -->Especially<!-- vale write-good.Weasel = YES --> when we work on "glue" code between platforms we pause to consider the testing code.
 Typically any officially supported API wrapper offers a mock substitute for the wrapper.

 For the sake of brevity the following code snippet omits the actual mock code, but demonstrates how we inject a mock database to run our test against.